darrennorris/ANAimport/README.md

 Download the data in the ".txt" format.
 Save the data file ("...txt"") to a folder.

 2. Run the following in R

 `library(plyr)`

 `library(tidyverse)`

 2.1 Load the function.
-Here a copy of the function has been downloaded and saved in the working directory
+Here a copy of the function has been downloaded and saved in the working directory.

 `source("ana_import.R")`

 2.2 Tell R the name and location of the .txt file with the data.
-Here the text file with the data is in the working directory`
+Here the text file with the data is in the working directory.

 `chmaraca <- "chuvas_T_08361007.txt"`

 2.3 Import data.
-Type must be specified as one of: Chuva, Vazao or Cota`
+Type must be specified as one of: Chuva, Vazao or Cota.

 `df_rain_maraca <- ana_import(x=chmaraca, type="Chuva")`